Writing retreat

-On Tuesday 2/05, we started with the XRF scanning of the cores.
-With 1h30 for roughly one section of 1 m at 10 mm resolution, we were able to scan five cores already!
+On Tuesday 2/05, we started with the XRF scanning of the cores at the NIOZ institute (Texel).
+With 1h30 for roughly one section (~1 m) at 10 mm resolution, we were able to scan five cores already!

 However, we still have a few to go.
 After the weekend, we will try to finish all the cores.
 In the meantime, we will enjoy everything the island of Texel is offering!